Many students assume colleges will see every score they've earned on the SAT and ACT when they apply.

 "Students are free to use the College Board's Score Choice option and the ACT's option to submit the scores of your choice."

-"We allow applicants to use the score choice feature of both the SAT and ACT, but we encourage the submission of all test scores."
+"We allow applicants to use the score choice feature of the SAT and accept only the highest composite score of the ACT, but we encourage the submission of all test scores."

 Like the other Ivies in this section, Princeton is fine with College Board's Score Choice and its ACT equivalent.

-UChicago doesn't forbid Score Choice, but they do recommend you send all of your scores, since they only look at the highest ones.
+UChicago (which is permanently test optional) doesn't forbid Score Choice, but they do recommend you send all of your scores (if you choose to submit test scores), since they only look at the highest ones.